 Here are the six most recent CEU-podcast courses.
 Check out all of our courses on our OT Potential Podcast page!

-- OT and Social Determinants of Health
+- OT and Pediatric Constipation

-- Participation-focused Knowledge Translation in Pediatric OT
+- Knowledge Translation and OT

 OT is such a beautiful profession, and at OT Potential, we truly believe that OT practitioners can be leaders in this wildly changing healthcare world.